-Choosing the Best Location for your Hunting Cabin
+How to Choose the Best Hunting Cabin Location

 The weather and climate can also impact your ideal choice of location.
-What may look perfect in the Summer when you’re building, may not be as friendly during the hunting seasons of Fall and Winter.
-Be mindful of the specific times of year you’ll be using the cabin, and make sure to look at the location that meets your expectations.
+What may look perfect in the Summer when you're building, may not be as friendly during the hunting seasons of Fall and Winter.
+Be mindful of the specific times of year you’ll be using the cabin, and how weather at those times of year will affect the locations that you consider.

-Do roads provide reliable access to your cabin?
+Make sure roads provide reliable access to your cabin.